Henry Thomas (sprinter)

 In 2010, Marsh, Thomas, Michael Graham and Sean Kelly joined together to celebrate the 25th anniversary of the record.

 His best attempt to make an Olympic team came at age 21, when he finished 7th in 1988 Olympic Trials at 200m representing Santa Monica Track Club.
 He went to UCLA where he is ranked #2 all time in the 200 metres, #3 in the 100 metres and #7 in the 400 metres.
-Every person ranked ahead of him, except newcomer Craig Everhart, is an Olympic medalist or world record holder.
+Every person ranked ahead of him, except Craig Everhart, is an Olympic medalist or world record holder.
 He helped UCLA win the NCAA Men's Outdoor Track and Field Championships twice, 1987 and 1988 and anchored its NCAA record setting 4 × 400 metre relay team (that also Danny Everett, Steve Lewis, and Kevin Young, all became Olympic gold medalists).
 Later in 1988, after failing to make the Olympics himself, he tried out for the UCLA football team.
 At the time he said (in third person) "I'm getting older now and making my own decisions, and this is something Henry wants to do."

 Thomas was arrested and later was convicted following a June 29, 1991 robbery and assault at a Los Angeles fast food restaurant.
 He did not get to compete at the 1992 Olympic Trials.
 He served 10 years in prison.